Skip to content

 Main Results

-On 19 datasets (9 synthetic structures such as BA/ER/Grid/Tree + real datasets), using PICP (empirical coverage) and MPIW (mean prediction interval width) as metrics, with a target coverage of 90%:
+Evaluations were conducted on 19 datasets (9 synthetic structures like BA/ER/Grid/Tree + real-world datasets) using PICP (Empirical Coverage) and MPIW (Mean Prediction Interval Width) as metrics, with a target coverage of 90%.

 Dataset (Synthetic) Model PICP MPIW